Patients & Caregivers / Brain Donation Program

 Yes, we recommend as many prearrangements as possible be done in advance with your funeral director.
 This can help avoid increased stress at a very difficult time.
 If you do not have a funeral director, we would encourage you to consider selecting one in advance.

-How does the deceased get to and from the autopsy site?
+How does the deceased get to and from the brain donation site?

 Transportation is generally provided by the funeral home.
 If this is not possible the ADRC can arrange transportation through a service.

-Can an individual enroll in the brain autopsy program prior to death?
+Can an individual enroll in the brain donation program prior to death?

-Yes, at any time prior to death, an individual can enroll in the ADRC brain autopsy program by indicating “intent” for autopsy and giving provisional authorization.
+Yes, at any time prior to death, an individual can enroll in the ADRC brain donation program by indicating “intent” for autopsy and giving provisional authorization.

-For additional information about the Brain Autopsy program please call the Alzheimer Disease Research Center 412-692-2700.
+For additional information about the Brain Donation program please call the Alzheimer Disease Research Center 412-692-2700.

 |Epidemiology Data Center||© All Rights Reserved||University of Pittsburgh|